Science at Great Linford

 As part of each new topic the children take part in an 'exploration lesson.'
 This is a lesson designed to capture the children's interest and ignite interesting questions to investigate throughout the topic.
 The basis of the lesson is to allow the children to explore manipulatives related to the topic.
 Check out the pictures of Year 5's exploration lesson into their new topic 'Earth and Space.'

-It's Science Week at Great Linford!
+Science Week at Great Linford!